tegola-hubs/tegola-hubs.github.com/allanton.md

 called.
 Three possibilities were discussed:

 * [Shotts].
-This would require an intermediate relay, and although the community was well-connected with people in Shotts, it wasn't clear what kind of Internet service could be provided there.
+This would require an intermediate relay, and although the community was well-engaged with people in Shotts, it wasn't clear what kind of Internet connection could be provided there.

 * [Wishaw] or [Cambusnethan].
 There is clear line of sight to these, but the only tall buildings are churches,  and again, no-one knew what kind of Internet service could be provided

 * [Hamilton].
-This is a large town and we had identified (from its 60's brutalist architecture) a tall building that very likely belonged to a university, which it did -- the [University of the West of Scotland] (UWS).
+This is a large town and we had identified (from its 60's brutalist architecture as seen by walking down the streets on [Google Earth]) a tall building that very likely belonged to a university, which it did -- the [University of the West of Scotland] (UWS).
 We were pretty sure they would have a good (probably fibre) connection and we thought that, following [Tegola] and other [HUBS] projects have